kyleboas/tacticsjournal.com/_posts/2024/06/2024-06-14-hungary-brazil-and-culture-in-tactics.md

 - "Brazil"
 - "Hungary"
 image: "https://github.com/kyleboas/images/blob/main/uploads/2024/06/13/Image-13Jun2024_12:47:36.png?raw=true"
 tweet: "Hungary is the most tactically interesting team in Euro 2024 because of the relational principles that they are going to attempt to reintroduce and expose us to.
-Thankfully, we have people like @stirling_j or @Jozsef_Bozsik covering them."
+Thankfully, we have people like @stirling_j and @Jozsef_Bozsik talking about the culture."
 ---

 Hungary is the most tactically interesting team in Euro 2024 because of the relational principles that they are going to attempt to reintroduce and expose us to.
-Thankfully, we have people like @stirling_j or @Jozsef_Bozsik covering them.
+Thankfully, we have people like Jamie Hamilton and Jozsef ‘Hungaro’ Bozsik talking about the culture.

 <!---more--->